CWRUbotix/rov-24/src/surface/gui/README.md

 ### Video Widget

-A widget do display video.
-There are two subclasses of the video widget.
-One adds pausing the video stream and the other enables toggling between video feeds.
+A widget to display video.
+There are two subclasses of the video widget: `PauseableVideoWidget` adds pausing the video stream and `SwitchableVideoWidget` enables toggling between video feeds.

 #### Subscribed Topics